 Again, we have to refer to Professor Rouillon here to respond to this one.
 According to him, a bra can cause stretch marks, flaccidity, and a loss of firmness in the breast tissue.
 Therefore, they are actually a “false necessity.”

 2. “You need them to fight the effects of gravity”

-We don’t know what Isaac Newton would say about it, but most woman think that wearing a bra can help prevent or slow the breasts from sagging.
+We don’t know what Isaac Newton would say about it, but most women think that wearing a bra can help prevent breasts from starting to sag or slow down the process.

-While this seems to be a feminine law, the truth is that this garment can actually limit the growth of tissue that supports the breasts.
+While this seems to be a law in the female world, the truth is that bras can actually limit the growth of tissue that supports the breasts.

 Because of that, it doesn’t provide any anatomical or physiological benefits.

 3. “Bras with an underwire are better”It’s true that these types of bras frame the breasts and can look very elegant.
-They have their downsides, however.
+They do have their downsides, though.

 Excessive use of bras with underwire can cause injuries – both internal and external.
 They have even been associated with an increased risk of breast cancer.